ENG-629 / 2 crédits

 Remark: For PhD via IS-Academia, for Master students https://go.epfl.ch/registering-courses-exams

 Informed by contemporary research on teaching engineering, participants design and deliver lessons for specific audiences.
-This course is relevant to those who intend to make teaching science or engineering part of their career, in a formal or informal way.
+This course is relevant for teaching assistants and those who intend to make teaching science or engineering part of their career, in a formal or informal way.

 While research has established that learning is an effortful process, which requires students to process information, classroom practices in science and engineering have yet to undergo the transformation necessary to make active and collaborative learning the norm.

 This course offers an opportunity to discover and practice effective research-supported strategies for teaching and presenting in science and engineering.
 We focus on techniques that enable students to engage in disciplinary thinking, effectively transfer their skills into practice, address challenges inherent to different audiences and differences within audiences, make effective use of high tech or low tech presentation tools.

 The goals of this course are:

 - To present research-informed strategies for teaching and presenting in science and engineering.

 - To offer intensive opportunities for students to practice interactive lecturing and to receive feedback.